nalvarez508/amtrak-rail-planner/docs/usage.md

 ### Main Window
 ---
-This is where most work will be done in the app.
 #### Stations
 Origin and destination lists are presented on the left and right.
 Every *train* station in Amtrak's network is listed here.
 To search, type something in the box and hit enter.
 The Swap button will flip the origin and destination locations.